 Best Airport Lounges at SFO — Which Ones Are Worth Paying For

-The best airport lounges at SFO are not created equal, and if you’ve ever paid a $50 day pass to sit in a glorified waiting room with a plate of lukewarm cheese cubes, you already know that.
-I’ve flown out of San Francisco International more times than I care to count — mostly for work, sometimes for trips I actually wanted to take — and I’ve spent real time in nearly every lounge this airport offers.
-Some are genuinely excellent.
+SFO lounges have gotten complicated with all the credit card marketing and “best of” listicles flying around.
+As someone who has flown out of San Francisco International more times than I care to count — mostly for work, occasionally for trips I actually wanted to take — I learned everything there is to know about which lounges are genuinely worth your time and which ones will have you regretting that $50 day pass while staring at a plate of lukewarm cheese cubes.
+Some of these spaces are excellent.
 Some are a waste of money.
-A few are so overcrowded on a Tuesday afternoon that you’d rather sit in the terminal and eat a $22 burrito from a cart.
-This guide is my honest ranking, based on actual hours spent in these spaces, not press releases or credit card company partnerships.
+A few get so overcrowded on a Tuesday afternoon that you’d honestly rather sit in the terminal eating a $22 burrito from a cart.
+This is my real ranking — based on actual hours spent in these spaces, not press releases or credit card company partnerships.

 The Best Lounges at SFO — Quick Picks